TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/Index.rst

 ..  tip::
-    For more information on how to add languages and configure their behaviour in the site configuration, please see :ref:`Adding Languages <sitehandling-addinglanguages>`.
+    For more information on how to add languages and configure their behaviour in the site configuration, see
+    :ref:`Adding Languages <sitehandling-addinglanguages>`.